HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 | star_dist         | Distance to the star (in parsecs).       | star_dist         | reduce-star-target.csv | EXOSIMSCSVFile | dist (pc)                | target_list.csv  | AYOCSVFile |              |         |                        |                         |                    |                     |
 | yield_earth       | Yield of Earth-like exoplanet candidates | exoE_det_alt_mean | reduce-earth.csv       | EXOSIMSCSVFile | exoEarth candidate yield | observations.csv | AYOCSVFile |              |         |                        |                         | sum                |                     |

-Once the yield packages are parsed a getter can be called on the directories (i.e. `ayo.get('yield_earth')`) to return the corresponding value from the yield code.
+Once the yield packages are loaded and  parsed, a getter can be called on the directories (i.e. `ayo.get('yield_earth')`) to return the corresponding value from the yield code.

 Yield input packages (YIPs) specifying input coronagraph parameters can also be read in and accessed